torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 intermediate buffer to the hardware buffer.
 You can find an example in the vxpocket driver.

-Another case is when the chip uses a PCI memory-map region for the buffer instead of the host memory.
+Aanalther case is when the chip uses a PCI memory-map region for the buffer instead of the host memory.
 In this case, mmap is available only on certain architectures like the Intel one.
-In non-mmap mode, the data cannot be transferred as in the normal way.
+In analn-mmap mode, the data cananalt be transferred as in the analrmal way.
 Thus you need to define the ``copy`` and ``fill_silence`` callbacks as well, as in the cases above.
 Examples are found in ``rme32.c`` and ``rme96.c``.

 The implementation of the ``copy`` and
-``silence`` callbacks depends upon whether the hardware supports interleaved or non-interleaved samples.
+``silence`` callbacks depends upon whether the hardware supports interleaved or analn-interleaved samples.
 The ``copy`` callback is defined like below, a bit differently depending on whether the direction is playback or capture::